ON THE ROAD

 What happens if my pet causes an accident?

-If you and your pet are involved in an accident or your pet distracts you while driving, it’s likely you’ll be considered at fault.
-Whether or not you would be covered by your GIO Comprehensive Car Insurance policy, would depend on the facts and circumstances of the incident and whether they fall within the policy terms, and if your claim is accepted, you’ll probably need to pay an excess.
+If you and your pet are involved in an accident or your pet distracts you while driving, it’s likely that you’ll be considered at fault.
+Whether or not you’d be covered by your GIO Comprehensive Car Insurance policy, would depend on the facts and circumstances of the incident, and whether they fall within the policy terms.
+If your claim is accepted, you’ll probably need to pay an excess.

 Explore GIO Car Insurance